 Get ready for your new career

-The history and culture of the Hispanic world is very rich and varied and reflects the diverse backgrounds of the regions and populations that use it.
-Hispanic popular culture in extremely dynamic and encompasses the arts, sports, movies and television, and the media.
-For this reason, the study of Spanish can open doors to new experiences and interests that are not accessible without a knowledge of the language and culture and can also be an important asset in many careers and fields of study.
+The histories and cultures of the Spanish-speaking world are diverse, rich and varied, and reflect different regions and populations the world.
+The popular culture of Spanish-speaking countries is extremely dynamic and encompasses the arts, sports, film and television, and the media.
+For this reason, the study of Spanish can open doors to new experiences and interests that are not accessible without a knowledge of the language and culture, and can also be an important asset in many careers and fields of study.

 Learn from the best

 Apart from our range of innovative courses, vibrant campuses and our outstanding services and facilities, students tell us that the thing they notice most about Deakin is its supportive and friendly environment study.
 Our staff are knowledgeable and approachable, and our services include many clubs and societies that will enable you to expand your interests and make new friends.